 Activity Lead and key collaborators Description Status Priority progress update Next steps 5.1.a.
 Undertake risk mapping of the likelihood of entry, establishment and spread of LSD Lead DAFF Collaborators State and territory governments, AHC, other partners This activity aims to undertake risk mapping of geographical areas that may have a higher likelihood of entry, establishment and spread of LSD.
 Completed High priority DAFF commissioned a risk assessment examining the potential for an incursion through non-regulated pathways (such as windborne spread) by external consultants.
 This work will guide future modelling and vector studies and aid in targeting future surveillance activities.
 The risk assessment and modelling has been released on DAFF's website and published in the Journal of Preventative Veterinary Medicine.
 A summary of this risk assessment and modelling work was presented to industry representatives at a webinar on 4 May 2023.
 A recording of this presentation is available through the National Farmers Federation.
 Completed in May 2023 5.1.b.
-Develop epidemiological modelling systems for LSD Lead DAFF Collaborators State and territory governments, AHC, other partners This activity will focus on the development of systems for the epidemiological modelling of vector-transmitted disease outbreaks.
+Develop epidemiological modelling systems for LSD Lead DAFF Collaborators State and territory governments, AHC, other partners This activity will focus on the development of systems for the epidemiological modelling of vector- transmitted disease outbreaks.
 The system will be used to integrate data from jurisdictional and national datasets.
-On track High priority A new LSD epidemiological model has been developed using the Australian Animal Disease Spread (AADIS) platform to assess areas in Australia where LSD may spread and compare different control strategies, including the use and application of vaccination.
-A report on the AADIS modelling work is being finalised and a communication plan developed for its release.
-Release of the findings from the AADIS modelling work has been delayed due to competing priorities (2024 high pathogenicity avian influenza response).
+On track High priority An LSD epidemiological model was developed using the Australian Animal Disease Spread (AADIS) platform to assess areas in Australia where LSD may spread and compare different control strategies, including the use of vaccination.
+A report on the AADIS modelling is being finalised and a communication plan developed for its release.
+Release of the findings from the AADIS modelling work has been delayed due to competing priorities.
+UQ has made technical improvements to the development of a geospatial risk assessment model that includes a wind dispersion sub- model.
+The research team prepared a scientific manuscript which has been submitted to a peer reviewed journal and is currently under review.
+This model aims to support Australia's onshore and offshore surveillance and response plans by providing an evidence-based reference on probable LSDV entry points.
 DAFF will work with stakeholders to decide on how the AADIS model may be expanded to cover a greater range of control options.
-UQ is developing a geospatial risk assessment model for enhancing preparedness and response strategies to LSD.
-This model will aim to optimise Australia's onshore and offshore surveillance and response plans by anticipating potential LSDV release points through analysing data across the biosecurity continuum.